onyx-and-iris/voicemeeter-api-powershell/FROM_SOURCE.md

 #### Direct download:
-All commands remain the same, the only difference when you download from source is how you load scripts.
+The only difference when you download from source is how you load scripts.
 You will need to Import-Module by relative location, for example:

 Instead of `Import-Module Voicemeeter` use `Import-Module .\lib\Voicemeeter.psm1` (from repository root)